History

 - Derek Jackson (2011 – present)

-1952: Southeast Hall (Putnam Hall) opened.
+Southeast Hall (Putnam Hall) opened

 It was renamed “Putnam Hall” in honor of Dr. L. Irene Putnam on January 14, 1961.
 In 1955, Putnam established the Henry J. Putnam memorial scholarship at K-State in honor of her late husband, and in 1958 she funded the Maitland E. Smith Scholarship House in honor of her brother.

-1957: Jardine Apartments were built.
+Jardine Apartments were built

 The complex contained eight buildings: A, B, C, D, E, F, G and H.

-1959: Eleven buildings at Jardine Apartments were added.
+Eleven buildings at Jardine Apartments added

-1960: Goodnow Hall was completed.
+Goodnow Hall completed

 It was named after Isaac T. Goodnow, founder of Bluemont Central College, in 1965.

-1960: Kramer Dining Center was completed.
+Kramer Dining Center completed

 It was known as Kramer Food Center, which was named after Martha M. Kramer, assistant dean of home economics, 1945 to 1960.

-1961: Smurthwaite Leadership/Scholarship House for women was opened.
+Smurthwaite Leadership/Scholarship House for women opened

 It was named for Georgiana Hope Smurthwaite, Home Demonstration Leader, 1937-1955.

-1963: Five more Jardine buildings were added.
+Five more Jardine buildings were added

-1964: Marlatt Hall was completed.
+Marlatt Hall was completed

 Along with Goodnow Hall and Kramer Dining Center, it became the Kramer Complex in 1965.
 Marlatt Hall was named after Washington Marlatt, principal of Bluemont Central College, 1860-1863.